 I was born on the exact same day and year as President Bill Clinton (Aug.
 19, 1946).
 I'm not saying I'm proud; that's simply a fact.
 In August 2013, I turned 67 ... and so far, so good.

 |What I look like now (more or less), and then.|

 While still a senior at Wesleyan, and just 21 years old, I won the 1968 Boston Marathon.
 Later that year, I ran my best marathon (2:14:19) in Japan.

 These days I run about 25 miles a week for fitness and occasional racing thrills.
 I figured that I've covered about 103,000 miles in my running career.
 (For brief stories of other runners who have run more than 100,000 miles, see a little web site I host, www.100kLifetimeMiles.com.)

-I often tell people that my proudest accomplishment in running isn't winning Boston but running the annual Manchester (CT) 5-Mile Road Race on Thanksgiving Day for 49 years in a row.
-(This Thanksgiving, 2012, is going to be a very big one for me!)
+I often tell people that my proudest accomplishment in running isn't winning Boston but running the annual Manchester (CT) 5-Mile Road Race on Thanksgiving Day for 50 years in a row.
+(This Thanksgiving, 2013, is going to be a very big one for me!
+I hope to go over the half-century mark.)
 I won the race nine times in the old days, but I now consider each successful finish on Thanksgiving Day as far more important than any victories anywhere anytime.
 (I have another streak, too: I'm part of a wild and wonderful group that runs 5 miles every Jan.
-1 and then plunges into the frigid waters of Long Island Sound.
+1, and then plunges into the frigid waters of Long Island Sound.
 It's my favorite day and event of the year.)

 |Laura, Cristina, me, Dan, on Block Island, RI.|